gerardojbaez/laraplans/README.md

 # Laraplans

-SaaS style recurring plans for Laravel 5.
+SaaS style recurring plans for Laravel 6.x based on the original 5.x package by [gerardojbaez](https://github.com/gerardojbaez/laraplans)

-**Documentation is available at http://laraplans.readthedocs.io**
+**Documentation is available at http://czechbox-laraplans.readthedocs.io**

 > *Payments are out of scope for this package.*